RallyTechServices/timebox-creator/README.md

 #Timebox Creator

 ## Summary/Description
 App that allows for creation of aligned timeboxes (Releases or Iterations) for a selected group of projects.
+The grid for timeboxes include Bulk Edit and Bulk Delete functionality.

 ![ScreenShot](./images/timebox-creator.png)
 Select the timebox type from the "New" dropdown